spesmilo/electrum-docs/faq.rst

 Using the Qt GUI, go to Tools menu > Preferences > General tab, and tick "Write logs to file".
-After restarting Electrum, debug logs will written to the /logs folder inside the :ref:`datadir <datadir>`.
+After restarting Electrum, debug logs will be written to the /logs folder inside the :ref:`datadir <datadir>`.